-LB Green Room is a licensed cannabis dispensary in Long Beach, CA for medical patients and adult use consumers.
+LB Green Room is a licensed cannabis dispensary in Long Beach for medical patients and adult use consumers.

-LB Green Room’s site needed a more efficient and more clearly defined online ordering experience, and would benefit from incorporating a real-time delivery service to compete in a crowded market.
-The challenge?
-Incorporating this service in a way that is easy to understand and meets user needs.
+LB Green Room’s site needed a more efficient and more clearly defined online ordering experience.
+I created a site redesign that removes any online ordering confusion and offers more ordering options, like a real-time delivery service, to compete in a crowded market and increase customer retention.

 User interviews provided insight into cannabis purchasing habits, particularly how they order products and what they expect to see when ordering online.

 Most use delivery services due to its convenience and ease.

 Most prefer to pay via card as they rarely have cash on hand.

 Some users are actually intimidated by dispensary storefronts, as they have security guards out front.

 Several users were not shy in expressing their lack of cannabis knowledge when ordering products online.

 There were several points throughout usability tests where users couldn’t complete their order to their satisfaction or just left the site mid-way.
 Users were, of course, frustrated they couldn’t order delivery or pay with their card.
 Some just left the site when their current location prevented them from finding what they wanted on the menu page.